We use collaboration theory for social good

 The free web platform for volunteer supported wellness planning:

 Show people how to create a holistic wellness plan from local resources and share it with their personal support network

 Fund projects by selling stakes.
-Buy stakes for rewards at risk.
+Buy stakes for returns on success.

 People are able to fund good things, get returns appropriate to their needs, and see the impacts of their contributions.

-Provide an app for community teams that helps fund projects to do good things and automatically measure impact.
+Provide an app that helps fund community businesses to do good things and automatically measures impact.